Bush senior stable, Barbara '1,000 per cent better'

 Doctors are evaluating whether tubes inserted to help the 92-year-old former president breathe can now be removed.

-And Bush's 91-year-old wife Barbara, hospitalized Wednesday, is feeling "1,000 per cent better" after being treated with antibiotics and getting some rest.
+And Bush's 91-year-old wife Barbara, hospitalised on Wednesday, is feeling "1,000 per cent better" after being treated with antibiotics and getting some rest.

 The former first lady was admitted after experiencing fatigue and coughing, and ultimately diagnosed with bronchitis, the statement said.